carlerik-gauthier/soccer_season_prediction/README.md

 so that EDA and ML parts are independents but easy to use.

 To start the app, one will have to run the following command : streamlit run soccer_front_app.py
-# Miscellaneous
-As part of this project, a document where all details from the project can be found has been written.

-# Side note
-I consider my notebooks as rough drafts before turning to .py script with content I deem sufficient; so notebooks are not very user-friendly.

-Best practises requires providing docstrings and variable typing.
-As it is personal and been written over the course of several months (when I had free time and motivation to go on) and not meant to be used widely by the public, it didn't seem to me to be as important.

 ## NB :